6 Go-To House Pricing Strategies Used to Sell Real Estate

 House pricing strategy #4: Adjust for online pricing benchmarks

-Part of a 2024 house pricing strategy is to consider where buyers primarily shop for homes: The internet!
+Part of a 2024 house pricing strategy is to consider where buyers primarily shop for homes: the Internet!
 Recently, 100% of all buyers used online tools in their home search process, and 41% of recent buyers said their first step in finding a new home was to look online.

 Once you have an asking price in mind, tweak it ever so slightly to make sure that it will show up with the greatest frequency when buyers are searching for properties like yours and in your price range.

-For example, many online real estate sites set price filters for $25,000 increments.
+For example, many online real estate sites set price filters in $25,000 increments.
 So, if you list your home at $352,000, buyers who filter their maximum price at $350,000 may not see it, even though the home is well within their budget.

 House pricing strategy #5: Follow the seasonal shifts of your market